krocon/node-files-and-folders/README.md

 * Open a terminal window with active folder ("New Terminal Here")
 * Much more

+## Note
+This software serves me as a sandbox to try out new technologies like [WebSockets](https://developer.mozilla.org/de/docs/WebSockets), [css custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) and so on.
+Therefore, the use of the latest browser is required (see [caniuse](http://caniuse.com/#search=css%20variables)).

 ## Installation

 Create an empty folder.
 Open your shell (console) and navigate to this folder.
 Enter: